gerardroche/sublime-monokai-free/README.md

    - MonokaiYaruDark - A variant inspired by Ubuntu Gnome Yaru Dark.
    - MonokaiDracula - A variant with a Dracula-inspired color scheme.

-Now you can immerse yourself in the coding experience with the MonokaiFree color scheme that best suits your preferences.
-Enjoy the enhanced visual appeal and readability while writing code in Sublime Text.
+Now you can enjoy coding with the MonokaiFree color scheme that best suits your preferences.
+Revel in the enhanced visual appeal and readability while crafting code in Sublime Text.
 Happy coding!

 ## Activating Themes in Sublime Text

-To change the theme in Sublime Text, you can use the Command Palette.
-Follow these steps to activate the desired theme:
+To change the theme in Sublime Text, use the Command Palette.
+Follow these steps to activate your desired theme:

-1. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to open the Command Palette.
+1. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to open the Command Palette.

 2. In the Command Palette, type `UI: Select Theme`.